bmsherman/topology/README.md

     `map`, `product`, `restrict`, `inject`
   - attempted definition of measurability
   - supremum and fixpoint valuations, continuity of valuation functionals
-  - principles for reasoning about finite and countable measures
+  - principles for constructing and reasoning about finite and countable measures
   - examples: probabilistic choice, Bernoulli, binomial, geometric
   - example of Geom/Geom/1 queue system